Marlene Bauer, art faculty, is exhibiting paintings at The Laura Russo Gallery in Northwest Portland through November 2013.

 Ulrich writes: "In the past, fewer women than men have held tenable careers in visual art communities and only a few of these women have explored themselves through the subject of self-portrait work."
 Ulrich cites women such as English photographer Mary Beale (1633–1699), Austrian painter Angelica Kauffmann (1741–1807) and photographers Jo Spence (English, 1934–1992) and Nan Goldin (American, b.
 1953) as artists whose work has influenced and inspired her work.

 In the 30 years that Margaret Shirley has taught at Marylhurst, she has helped hundreds of students tackle the intricacies of drawing and painting and introduced them to theories of art from Plato to postmodernism.
-She has also served as an academic advisor and been the liaison to the Art Alumni Committee for many years.
+She has also served as an academic adviser and been the liaison to the Art Alumni Committee for many years.
 Margaret Shirley has been a key to the success of the art program.
 All of us who have had the good fortune to be one of her colleagues thank her for her always enthusiastic engagement in service of building our art community.

 — Paul Sutinen, Co-Chair, Director of Art Programs